Addiction & Recovery > Educational Resources near

 The PRC Region 8 provides service to the 28 counties in South Central Texas.
 The Region 8 counties include: Atascosa, Bandera, Bexar, Calhoun, Comal, DeWitt, Dimmit, Edwards, Frio, Gillespie, Goliad, Gonzales, Guadalupe, Jackson, Karnes, Kendall, Kerr, Kinney, La Salle, Lavaca, Maverick, Medina, Real, Uvalde, Val Verde, Victoria, Wilson, Zavala.

-Our program supports both adult males and females in Bexar and the surrounding counties with the goal of increasing the prevalence and quality of long-term recovery from substance use disorders.
+Our program supports both adult males and females in Bexar and the surrounding counties to increase the prevalence and quality of long-term recovery from substance use disorders.
 Recovery Coaches can help individuals establish linkages with community organizations that can assist them in accomplishing their long-term life goals.
-Coaches also provide role modeling and mentoring as a way of guiding individuals to find their own pathway to recovery.
+Coaches provide role modeling and mentoring for guiding individuals to find their pathway to recovery.

 Telephonic and virtual recovery support is available from Monday-Friday 7:00 AM-8:00 PM.